PiotrDabkowski/Js2Py/README.md

 </ul>

 You can help me to fix these problems if you want since I don't have time to do that.
 Js2Py would be complete :)
-In the future I will maybe replace my home made JS parser with Esprima because Esprima is much more reliable (but also slower).

 <b> Automatic semicolon insertion is supported! </b>